eijidiot/eijidiot/README.md

 - 🌱 I’m currently learning **Data Analytics and Engineering and QA Test/Engineering**</p>

-- ⚡ Fun fact 🎮 I also used to conduct alpha and beta testing for independent games and providing detailed feedback</p>
+- ⚡ Fun fact 🎮 I used to conduct alpha and beta testing for independent games and providing detailed feedback</p>

 ###